Reviewed by Grant M. Comer, M.D., M.S.

 Uveitis means inflammation of the uvea, or the middle layer of the eye.
 The uvea consists of three structures: the iris, the ciliary body, and the choroid (see Anatomy of the Eye).
 Inflammation occurring in any of these three structures is termed "uveitis."

 Inflammation in uveitis may involve any but not necessarily all of these three structures.
-Depending upon which structures are inflamed, uveitis may be further subcategorized into one of three main diagnoses, these include:
+Depending upon which structures are inflamed, uveitis may be further categorized into one of three main diagnoses:

 - Light sensitivity

 The symptoms described above may not necessarily mean that you have uveitis.
 However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

 Uveitis may develop following eye trauma or surgery, in association with diseases that affect other organs in the body, or may be a condition isolated to the eye itself.
 Common conditions associated with uveitis include: sarcoidosis, rheumatoid arthritis, ankylosing spondylitis, lupus, and Behcet's disease.
 Uveitis often results from infectious causes.

 When evaluating a patient with uveitis, a battery of blood tests may be ordered in an attempt to find a systemic cause.
 If necessary, patients are sent to a rheumatologist for additional evaluation.
 When no cause can be found, the condition is described as “idiopathic.”
 Severe visual loss can result from untreated or undertreated uveitis, including glaucoma, macular edema, iris scarring, retinal damage, and cataract formation.
 Early detection and treatment is necessary to reduce the risk of permanent vision loss.